prabinrath/FACTR_Teleop/README.md

   - Keys are the same data source names as in the "data" dictionary
   - Values are lists containing the timestamps when each corresponding data point was recorded

-*Note*: Different data sources may log at different frequencies, resulting in varying list lengths across topics.
+*Note*: Different data sources may log at different frequencies, resulting in varying list lengths across data sources.
 The timestamps are crucial for properly aligning and post-processing the data.
 While ROS provides synchronization APIs, we chose to record raw timestamps and perform post-processing to allow for greater flexibility in data analysis and alignment.
 ```python
 # Example of a trajectory structure